 Article 11 and Annex IV: Technical Documentation

-Technical documentation must be drawn up before the system is placed on the market or put into service and must be kept up to date throughout the system’s lifecycle.
-It must contain all information necessary to assess compliance, including: a general description of the system and its intended purpose; a detailed description of system elements and development process; information on monitoring, functioning, and control; a description of the risk management system; information about post-market monitoring plans; and performance metrics disaggregated by relevant subgroups.
+Technical documentation must be drawn up before the system is placed on the market and must be kept up to date throughout the system’s lifecycle.
+It must contain: a general description of the system and its intended purpose; a detailed description of system elements and development process; information on monitoring, functioning, and control; a description of the risk management system; information about post-market monitoring plans; and performance metrics disaggregated by relevant subgroups.
 Technical documentation must be maintained for ten years after the system is placed on the market (Article 18).

 Article 12: Record-Keeping and Logging